Frequently Asked Questions

 As for Continuum 2.0.5, it is currently supported officially on up to MC version 1.19.0.
 Versions past that may work, but they may exhibit unintended visual anomalies.

 Continuum Shaders currently do not support Intel HD Graphics, this is usually the most common cause of this issue.
-If you have Intel HD Graphics there isn’t much you can do to solve this.
-In certain cases though, on laptops with Intel CPU’s and Nvidia GPU’s, Minecraft will be run on Intel HD Graphics instead of the Nvidia GPU by default, and you will get this issue, to fix it, follow this tutorial.
+If your machine only has Intel HD Graphics, there isn’t much you can do to solve this.

-We do not officially ‘support’ Iris, and have no plans to; that being said, Iris’s goal is to mimic the Optifine Shader Pipeline, so that any Optifine shader, like some of ours, just works.
-They have not fully done so as of the time of writing this, which is why some of our shaders still do not function on Iris.
-It is not our job to fix this, and we will not be taking it upon ourselves to attempt to do so.
+That being said, Iris’s goal is to mimic the Optifine Shader Pipeline, so that any Optifine shader, like some of ours older projects, just works.
+They have not fully done so as of the time of writing this however, which is why some of our older shaders still do not function on Iris.
+It is not our job to fix this, and we do not currently have plans to do so.

 The answer is…it depends.
 In most cases, shaders entirely dependent on the shadermod for game support.
 So if Focal Engine, Optifine, etc. are updated for the game version in question, the shader will probably work.